lightning-fast/dotfiles-bpswm/README.md

 A clean, keyboard-driven BSPWM setup with Polybar, Kitty, and a beautiful tiling workflow.
 Built for speed, minimalism, and full control over the desktop experience.

-!!ONLY DOWNLOAD IF YOU KNOW WHAT YOURE DOING!!
+## ⚠️!!ONLY DOWNLOAD IF YOU KNOW WHAT YOURE DOING!!⚠️

 ![Screenshot](screenshot.png)
 ![Screenshot](screenshot2.png)